widths/Proxy-Scraper/README.md

 # What can i do with this?
 - You can use proxies for varietys of projects, this is just simply gathering them for you.

+# What is new?
+- Kinda edited the code.
+Fixed the UI slightly (was pretty ugly imo)
+- Updating this very soon when i have time, going to stop using proxyscrape SINCE most of the proxies are dead.

 # Requirements
 - Requests
 - Colorama
+- Sys

 # Credits